miao1007/gitbook-plugin-mermaid-cli/README.md

 String based pipeline wrapper for mermaid.cli.

 ## Features
-* Based on mermaid.cli/puppeteer, generate svg at compile time, with inline css, which saves page's loading time
+* Based on mermaid.cli/puppeteer, generate svg at compile time with inlined css, which can reduces the amount of files.
-* No external css/js required.
+* No external css and js required.
-* Same usage API like gitbook-plugin-mermaid
+* Same API like gitbook-plugin-mermaid/Typora

 ## Install